 This is your best friend for when you have to train alone.

-This high-res touchscreen GPS watch gives you:
+Here are a few neat things this high-res touchscreen GPS watch gives you…

 - Color display to track distance, pace, and heart rate

 - Connectivity features; social media sharing, live tracking, Garmin Connect

 - Waterproof technology so you can shower or swim with it

 For all of the techies out there wondering if this watch can track your form, predict your recovery time AND your race times?